-Workplaces who impinge on one’s right to withhold marital information, or discriminate against married workers, could be held civilly liable.
-States protect the institution of marriage, both at work and away, while also protecting those wishing not to disclose their marital privacies when applying for work.
-Victims, whether man or woman, can be denied equal pay when equal work was performed upon employer’s discovery of their marital status.
+Workplaces that impinge on one’s right to withhold marital information or discriminate against married workers could be held civilly liable.
+States protect the institution of marriage, both at work and away, while protecting those wishing not to disclose their marital privacies when applying for jobs.
+Whether man or woman, victims can be denied equal pay when equal work is performed upon the employer’s discovery of their marital status.

-Personal characteristics, protected by state and federal law, include one’s relationship status.
-Recognized relationships under law include marriage, domestic partnership, de facto relationships, widower, legally separated, divorced and same-sex.
-As these laws are clearly defined, violations are often blatantly obvious, although standard burden of proof applies when litigating claims.
+Personal characteristics, protected by state and federal law, include relationship status.
+Recognized relationships under the law have marriage, domestic partnership, de facto relationships, widower, legally separated, divorced, and same-sex.
+As these laws are clearly defined, violations are often blatantly obvious, although the standard burden of proof applies when litigating claims.

 No two situations in employment discrimination cases are similar.
-That said, here’s some example where marital discrimination would be actionable, and undertaken by JML Law:
+That said, here are some examples where marital discrimination would be actionable and undertaken by JML Law:

-Antidiscrimination laws shield employees and applicants from employers who base their promotions or hiring off marital status.
-Taking time off work under FMLA to care for one’s gravely sick spouse, but firing worker while away because they failed to disclose marital status is another form of discrimination JML Law will fight on behalf of aggrieved employees.
+Antidiscrimination laws shield employees and applicants from employers who base their promotions or hiring on marital status.
+Taking time off work under FMLA to care for one’s gravely sick spouse but firing workers while away because they failed to disclose marital status is another form of discrimination.
+JML Law will fight on behalf of aggrieved employees.

 Harassing or verbally abusing protected classes of workers, such as those who may or may not be engaged in relationships, is protected by the EEOC.
-Bringing action requires normal evidentiary examination, such as proof worker was employed at company in question and irrefutable evidence an incident of marital discrimination took place.
+Bringing action requires normal evidentiary examination, such as proof that a worker was employed at the company in question and irrefutable evidence that an incident of marital discrimination occurred.

-Businesses with less than 15 employees are exempt from litigation as the Civil Rights Act and its spinoff agency, the EEOC, doesn’t apply; however, all entities regardless of size are bound by Equal Pay Act.
+Businesses with less than 15 employees are exempt from litigation as the Civil Rights Act and its spinoff agency, the EEOC, don’t apply; however, all entities, regardless of size, are bound by the Equal Pay Act.

 Qualifying claims of marital injustice at work may be litigated by JML Law’s highly regarded Los Angeles marital status discrimination attorney.
-Your claim is handled discreetly until we’ve built an ironclad case against employer in question.
-No longer do employees and applicants need to feel inadequate about bringing offending parties to justice.
+Your claim is handled discreetly until we build an ironclad case against the employer.
+Employees and applicants no longer need to feel inadequate about bringing offending parties to justice.
 Compensation and job retention are options we explore for clients.

 Consultations with our employment attorneys cost nothing, and you’re under no obligation to retain our services after discussing your options.